Q: What can I expect when I come for an in-person session?

 Q: Can I bring my pet to your office for a session?

 A: Although the ultimate goal is to have a space for animals to be treated at our office, we can NOT accommodate sessions done for animals in person.
 This is for the safety of your pet, and for the safety of our healing team.
 Being in an unfamiliar environment and undergoing energetic shifts may result in a release, and animals release much differently than humans.
-It's also not ideal for my animals to have strange pets in the house while they are working.
 Animal sessions are done at a distance, or I can accommodate traveling (subject to travel fees) to work with horses or other livestock.

 Q: How do animal sessions differ from human sessions?